Signs of Heroin Use

 What is Heroin?

 Heroin is an opioid drug with highly addictive properties.
-The use or abuse of this drug can result in unwanted and wide-ranging repercussions.
+The use or abuse of this drug can result in unwanted and wide-ranging repercussions, including the need for treatment at a rehab facility.
 The semi-synthetic opiate is derived from morphine, which in turn is produced from opium poppy plants.
 Use of the drug has a number of consequences that extend beyond the individual, including family and society in general.
 Heroin is among the leading narcotics that are smuggled all over the world.

 Origins and Consequences of Heroin Abuse